 “The more the rider does to upskill themselves, check their equipment and wear the right gear, the better.
 That might equal a lower ACC levy in future, so that we reward good behaviour.”

-Reported by Mark Stockdale for our AA Directions Winter 2017 issue
+Reported by Mark Stockdale for our AA Directions Summer 2017 issue